-- 1. Application for admission

-- Application Fee:

-- (a) U.S. Citizens--\$10.00

-- (b) Foreign Students--\$50.00

-- Official transcript (see 'note below) -- one of the documents described in (a) or (b) as follows:

-- (a) A transcript of high school grades and credits with graduation date indicated.

-- (b) Copy of high school equivalency diploma.
+- 1. Application for admission - Application fee: The application fee is a processing fee, it is non-refundable.
+Payment for this fee will remain in effect for one full year for U.S. citizens only. - A. U.S. citizens \$20.00 - B. International students \$75.00 - Official transcript (see note) one of the documents described in (a) or (b) as follows: - (a) A transcript of high school grades and credits with graduation date indicated - (b) Copy of high school equivalency diploma.